 Under certain conditions, the shift indicator located in the instrument panel cluster may not illuminate.
 As a result, the driver may not know which gear the vehicle is in.
 The vehicle may move in an unintended direction, increasing the risk of injury or a crash.

 On certain vehicles, the rear brake lines may be too close to the exhaust, which could heat the lines and cause the brake fluid to boil.
 If the brake fluid boils, effectiveness of the rear brakes would be reduced and a crash could occur.

 The control arm may separate from the steering knuckle, causing the vehicle to drop at that corner.
 In extreme situations, the wheel may separate completely from the vehicle.
 Either condition would impair handling and increase the chances of a crash.

 A problem with the hydro-boost system may reduce braking assist and slightly increase the steering effort while braking.

 The braking system may delay responding to the driver pressing the brake pedal by over a second.
 This can cause increased braking distance and risk an accident.

-The front anchor tabs for the front bucket seats may not be engaged in the floor pan reinforcement slots and could potentially pivot rearward in a crash.
+The front bucket seats may not be installed correctly and could potentially pivot rearward in a crash.
 This could increase the risk of injury to the seat occupant and a rear seat occupant.
-Dealers will ensure that both front anchor tabs are fully seated in the floor pan reinforcement slots.
-The recall began September 19, 2003.
-The GM recall number is 03050.